Bergschtein/Bergschtein.github.io/docs/professional.markdown

 ## Scientific Publications

-In the spring of 2024, Erlend Lokna and i worked together on our master theses.
+In the spring of 2024, Erlend Lokna and I worked together on our master theses.
 We investigated a novel use of self-supervised learning (SSL) for improving *tokenization* in a generative model for time series.
 Our efforts lead to quite promising results regarding the quality of learned representations and generative quality, among others.

 We wrote our contributions up as a paper, *Blending Low and High-Level Semantics of Time Series for Better Masked Time Series Generation*, and got accepted to the [ML4ITS2024](https://ml4its.github.io/ml4its2024/) workshop at [ECML-PKDD 2024](https://ecmlpkdd.org/2024/).